jogendra/phimpme-iOS/README.md

 - [ ] Browse the local gallery inside the app with folder and all photos mode.
 Copy, move and add a description to the images.

-- [ ] Edit images with various cool filters with optimized performance, built using OpenCV library.
+- [ ] Edit images with various cool filters with optimized performance, built using GPUImage framework.

 - [ ] Enhance contrast, hue, satur, temp, tint, and sharpness of the image.